geogie07/Multinedia-Organizer/Project Blog/Update Log.md

 - In addition the program makes an automatic generation of instances from the OMDb movie data file.
 - An instance contains all information about one movie or series.
 - By now the OMDb can be searched by IMDb ID and the UI instance is being filled by automatic generation with the fitting OMDb instance.
--This week we completed the pre-alpha of the UI.
+- This week we completed the pre-alpha of the UI.
 - It is also possible by now to highlight an instance by moving the cursor on it.